 The nomination cycles referred to in sections 4.8, 4.9 and 4.10 shall apply in respect of:

-each Receipt Point at which section 4.1 applies; and
+each Receipt Point; and

 all Delivery Zones and Individual Delivery Points.

 Each Shipper must notify First Gas of its NQs for each Day of the following Week via OATIS (each a Provisional NQ) before the Provisional Nominations Deadline.
 If it fails to do so, the Shipper’s Provisional NQs shall be deemed to be zero.